-• Uses profits from the lottery, casinos, sports gaming (betting) and video lottery terminals to supplant other funding directed to public education.
+• Uses profits from casinos and video lottery terminals to supplant other funding directed to public education.

 Impact fees

 Impact fees are a source of capital expenses and have been widely used to meet school district and community needs.
 Impact fees are particularly useful to those districts experiencing rapid growth in residential development where the local tax base has not grown sufficiently to offset the costs associated with student enrollment growth.